 Obstacles to Accessibility

-Luckily, she knew how to use her cane correctly and held on to the handrails and took them step-by-step up to the top.
-A wheelchair-user or walker-user would have been halted right there at the front doors by the stairs.
+Luckily, she knew how to use her cane correctly, held on to the handrails, and took them step-by-step up to the top.
+A wheelchair or walker user would have been halted at the front doors by the stairs.

-After our business had been conducted, we sought another way out of the building hoping to find an elevator that would take us to the parking garage or at least help us to avoid the staircase.
+After our business had been conducted, we sought another way out of the building, hoping to find an elevator that would take us to the parking garage or help us avoid the staircase.

 Using a Cane on Stairs

-If you are a companion to a cane-user, walk at the side of the person on the steps.
-Take time and make sure they are placing each foot squarely on the step.
+If you are a companion to a cane user, walk at the side of the person on the steps.
+Take time and ensure they place each foot squarely on the step.

 Accessible to All

-Better still, I would ask if I could transact business by mail, fax or email with the office, instead of traveling there at all.
-And, I will find someone in that government office to complain to about the obstacles she faced today.
+Better still, I would ask if I could transact business by mail, fax, or email with the office, instead of traveling there.
+And I will find someone in that government office to complain about the obstacles she faced today.

 Disabled and elderly people are part of the public.
 Public buildings should be accessible for all citizens, including those who use canes, walkers, or wheelchairs to get around.